 What makes Marlow a great city to visit?
 Are there exciting things to do in Marlow to capture your attention?
 Well, read on to find out.

-So, if you are not sure of what to do in Marlow during your visit, I’ll tell you just what.
-Located just 14 km from Ribnitz-Damgarten, Marlow has more attractions than many would think.
+So, if you are unsure what to do in Marlow during your visit, I’ll tell you what.
+Just 14 km from Ribnitz-Damgarten, Marlow has more attractions than many would think.

 In addition, Marlow is one of the few places in Germany where the party never ends.
 Whether you’re celebrating your best friend’s bachelor’s or hen party, or even their birthday, Marlow can be a great option.

 If you’re thinking of visiting Marlow, there are loads of exciting things you can do here.
 And, to make it easier for you, I’ll explore some of the best things to do in Marlow in just a bit.
 This way, you’ll have a clear picture of the city before you set foot there.

 - 1. A Day Out at the Vogelpark Park